Keep in Mind when Camping with Kids

 While a lot of kids can be kept occupied with leaves, stones, sticks, and the like, chances are, they’d get bored of all this fast.
 To keep them entertained, bring with you some small, travel-sized board games, a few toys, and playing cards.

-Not too much though, but make it a point to bring games that do not need gadgets of some sort.
-Other games you could bring along with you include ropes, bubbles, sand toys, as well as kid books that are camp-themed.
+Not too much, though.
+Make it a point to bring games that do not require gadgets.
+Other games you could bring along with you include ropes, bubbles, sand toys, and camp-themed kid books.

 Bring portapotties